 - be screened for nutrition and seen by a dietitian - have a continence plan drawn up.
 This should be done within 3 weeks of arriving at hospital - be screened for mood and cognition

+CALENDAR How quickly should this be done?
 By discharge: nutrition screening

 Within 3 weeks: continence plan

 By discharge: mood screening